NOAA-GSL/SENA-yppm/.github/ISSUE_TEMPLATE.md

 ## Additional notes

 Replace this text with additional information relevant to the issue here.
+Include links to relevant issues and pull requests when applicable.